shaack/cm-chessboard/README.md

 **Option 3:** Use it via CDN https://cdn.jsdelivr.net/npm/cm-chessboard@3.18.0/src/cm-chessboard/Chessboard.js

 After installation, copy the sprite in `cm-chessboard/assets/images/` to your projects `assets/images/` folder.
-If you put the sprite somewhere else you have to configure the location with `{sprite.url: "./url/of/chessboard-sprite.svg"}`
-(see section 'Configuration' below).
+If you put the sprite somewhere else you have to configure the location with `{sprite.url: "./url/of/chessboard-sprite.svg"}` (see section 'Configuration' below).

 To run the unit tests in `/test` you first have to `npm install` the dev dependencies.
 Without tests there are no dependencies.

+## New Version 4.x

+With the new version 4 of cm-chessboard I made a huge step and completely redesigned the animation of positions with the use of promises.
+The animations are now smoother and less error-prone for race conditions.

+### Major changes in the 4.x

+- The function `chessboard.setPosition()` now is not animated as default.

 ## Example usage